 During 2013, GVK made an initial capital contribution of \$500,000 in exchange for a 10% interest in GBO, and the Company made an initial capital contribution of a sublicense to all the intellectual property controlled by the Company related to the two specified programs in exchange for a 90% interest.
-Under the terms of the agreement, GVK may make additional capital contributions.
-The GVK percentage interest in GBO may change from the initial 10% to up to 50%, depending on the amount of its total capital contributions.
+Under the terms of the agreement, GVK made additional capital contributions.
+The GVK percentage interest in GBO could have changed from the initial 10% to up to 50%, depending on the amount of its total capital contributions.
 During November 2014, GVK made an additional capital contribution of \$500,000 which increased its interest in GBO to 17.5%.
-The Company evaluates its variable interests in GBO on a quarterly basis and has determined that it is the primary beneficiary.
+The Company evaluated its variable interests in GBO on a quarterly basis and determined that it was the primary beneficiary.